bilarslan/github-profile-page/README.md

 Github Pages template for personel websites
 ![Page](./img/page.jpg)

+See the page in action https://bilarslan.github.io/

-The theme inspered by 'https://uidesigndaily.com/posts/photoshop-profile-card-user-day-286'
+The theme inspered by https://uidesigndaily.com/posts/photoshop-profile-card-user-day-286

-## 🧪 Requirements:
+## 🧪 Requirements
 · NodeJS
 · Npm

-## 📘 Installation:
+## 📘 Installation

 Fork the repo to your repositories.
 Edit the forked repo name to YOUR_GIHUB_USERNAME.github.io